 Some filters allow parents to set different levels of access for different children, meaning younger children can be exposed to less.

-These blocks are opt-in or opt-out, which means you can either turn on these parental filters or tell your ISP that you want full access to the internet.
+In 2013 the UK government introduced mandatory web filters, designed to block access to 'adult' sites by default.
+These blocks are opt-in or opt-out, which means you can either turn on these parental filters (which turns them on for the whole household) or tell your ISP that you want full access to the internet.